jasonjoh/github-connector/README.md

     dotnet user-secrets set settings:githubToken "YOUR_GITHUB_PERSONAL_ACCESS_TOKEN"
     ```

-## Run the application in interactive mode
+## Run the application to create a connection

+This sample offers two ways of creating a connection.
+You can create one interactively, selecting steps from the sample's command line menu, or you can create a connector using the [simplified admin experience in the Teams admin center](https://learn.microsoft.com/graph/connecting-external-content-deploy-teams).

+> [!NOTE]
+> You do not have to do use both of these methods - once a connection is created, you can continue to the [Ingest items](#ingest-items) section.

+### Create a connection in interactive mode

 In this step, you will build and run the sample as an interactive console app.
 This code sample will create a new connection, register the schema, and then push GitHub repo or issues into that connection.